 Thursday 17 August 2017 â Rattlesnake Island to Horseshoe Bay, Magnetic Island

 It was quite a good night, the seas got flatter as the night wore on.
-We got up at 0800 and the wind was now from the south-west and 6 knots.
+We get up at 0800 and the wind is now from the south-west and 6 knots.
 Another sunny day and it looks like it will be very hot and sticky again.
 Michael takes Veto to the beach and we then have breakfast.

 At 1000 we go to the beach for a swim.
 The water seems much warmer than yesterday and is also a bit cleaner.
 We leave at 1055 and motor all the way to Horseshoe Bay as the wind is under 5 knots and almost on the nose.
 On the way Michael makes a chicken curry using the remaining roast chicken and then freezes it for later.